 What is Trans Fat?
 Hydrogenated oils and man-made processed fats are trans fats.
 These fats are thick and cause numerous health issues.

-Cholesterol: Hydrogenated oils, trans fat and saturated fats increase low density lipoprotein (LDLs).
+Cholesterol: Hydrogenated oils, trans fat and saturated fats increase low-density lipoprotein (LDL).
 LDLs are the bad cholesterol.
-While the LDLs are being raised the high density lipoproteins (HDLs) are being lowered.
+While the LDLs are being raised the high-density lipoproteins (HDLs) are being lowered.
 One of the functions of HDLs is to capture excessive cholesterol in the blood but if they are reduced the excessive cholesterol accumulates.
 This accumulation leads to plaque build up.

 Common foods that contain hydrogenated oil: